CirculatoryHealth/PHENOMICL/README.md

 Each folder should contain WSIs corresponding to the specific stain (e.g., all HE-stained images in the `HE` folder and all SMA-stained images in the `SMA` folder).

 ### Step 2: Set the Working Directory
-Define the directory containing your organized WSIs for the stain you want to process.
+Define the directory containing your organised WSIs for the stain you want to process.
 Execute:
 > [!NOTE]
-> We pre-process each stain seperately.
+> We process each stain separately.
 If you want to process all 9 stains, repeat 9 times for each stain folder.

 ```bash
 SLIDE_DIR="/full_path_to_where_the_wsi_are_for_stain/"